hashmapinc/TempusDevEnvironment/README.md

 ## Usage

-### Add a device in thingsboard
+### Add a device in Tempus
-Open the thingsboard UI by navigating to http://localhost:8080 using your browser.
+Open Tempus UI by navigating to http://localhost:8080 using your browser.
 The default user name and password is as follows:

 <img src="https://github.com/hashmapinc/hashmap.github.io/blob/master/devenv/login.png" alt="Tempus"/>

-- Tenant User/Pass: demo@hashmapinc.com/tenant
+- Tenant Admin User/Pass: demo@hashmapinc.com/tenant
-- (Note: System Admin User/Pass: sysadmin@hashmapinc.com/sysadmin)
+- System Admin User/Pass: sysadmin@hashmapinc.com/sysadmin)

 Once logged in click on DEVICES in the left-hand menu and select Tank 123.'Tank 123' and 'Tank 456' test devices have already been created for demo purpose and you should use them.